 Banded mongooses are found in Africa, south of the Sahara, except for the Congo and southwestern Africa.
 They live in open habitat in grasslands, brush lands, woodlands and rocky country.
-They have a large range and may travel over five miles a day to forage.
-Banded mongooses will generally stay in one particular den for a few days at a time, a week at most, and will frequently return to favorite sites to re-use them.
-While they are able to dig their own burrows, banded mongooses will usually use an existing hole created by another animal, or a natural crevice.
+They have a large range and may travel more than 5 miles a day to forage.

 There are no major threats to the banded mongoose.
 This species is widespread in its habitat.